 - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
-This is a communication requirement whereby the Reliability Coordinator confirms the response from the recipient of a Reliability Directive as correct or reissues the Reliability Directive to resolve any misunderstandings.
-If the three part communications is not completed, the recipient may not act appropriately.
+This is a communication requirement whereby the Reliability Coordinator confirms-the response from the recipient of a Reliability Directive as correct or reissues the Reliability Directive to resolve any misunderstandings.
+If the three VSLspart communications is not completed, the recipient may not act appropriately.
 This could lead to bulk power system instability, separation, or cascading.
 Therefore, this requirement is assigned a High VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
-COM-002-3 Requirement R3 contains only one objective, therefore only one VRF was assigned.
+COM 002-3 Requirement R3 contains only one objective, therefore only one VRF was assigned.

-Justification for Assignment of Violation Severity Levels for COM-002-3:
+Justification for Assignment of Violation severity levels should Severity Levels for COM-002-3:

-In developing the VSLs for the TOP standard, the SDT anticipated the evidence that would be reviewed during an audit, and developed its VSLs based on the noncompliance an auditor may find during a typical audit.
+In developing the VSLs for the TOP standard, the SDT anticipated the evidence that would be reviewed during an audit, and developed its VSLs based on the guidelines shown in the table belownoncompliance an auditor may find during a typical audit.
 The SDT based its assignment of VSLs on the following NERC criteria: